 The artwork on the case builds a cosmic excitement, preparing us for our exciting voyage into space.
 "Here is your key to the Dynaverse" is written on one side, and "welcome to battery freedom" on the other.

 Battery freedom!
 I can't help but acknowledge how light the Dynavap is compared to the Pax.
 Not having to carry a battery around seems like something I could get into.
 I already feel unsettled by how reliant I've become on electronic devices.
 The idea that I can vape my weed without electricity, charging, or even a broken device opens up new possibilities.
 Technically, this Dynavap could last me a lifetime.
+The Dynavap M looks like something you'd find on a spaceship.
+I spent the first few minutes marvelling at how light reflects off its beautifully chiselled surface.

 Admittedly, I was confused about how the actual unit operates at first.
 I kept thinking about how it looks more like a luxury whistle than something that can vape weed.